A woman hoping to put distance between the baby in her arms and another pregnancy may ask, “Is breastfeeding a reliable form of birth control?”

 Knowing What’s Normal For You

-Tracking includes marking down the days you have your period, bodily changes (such as charting temperature and cervical mucus changes), and signs of ovulation (source).
+Tracking includes marking down the days you have your period, bodily changes (such as charting temperature and cervical mucus changes), personal symptoms (such as cramping and moodiness), and signs of ovulation (source).

 How Your Cycle Changes After Pregnancy